 Now the wife remarries a third husband.
 She decided to change the POD beneficiary to her new husband.
 Now she succeeded in disinheriting her deceased second husband’s children and her own.

 There are a lot of things that may go wrong in a remarriage situation either intentionally or by not understanding how POD accounts really work.

 Rights of Creditors and Your Spouse

-Avoiding probate through a POD account doesn’t mean avoiding your legal obligation.
+You can avoid probate through a POD account but you can’t avoid your legal obligations.
 You can’t shortage creditors with a POD account.

-Your spouse also has rights.
-If you live in community property, spouse or registered domestic partner is considered the legal owner on the half-interest in your account, although the account is in your name only.
+Your spouse also has rights, although the account is in your name.
+Your spouse or registered domestic partner is considered the legal owner on the half-interest in your account.
 If you contributed money you earned while you’re married, that money and the interest earned on it is considered community property, and your spouse or partner owns half of it.

 If the money in your POD account is community property, and you decide to name other people other than your spouse as the POD beneficiary for the account, it’s better to get your spouse’s written consent first.
-Otherwise, your spouse could raise a claim to half of the money in the account at your demise, leaving the beneficiary you designated with only half.
+Otherwise, your spouse could raise a claim to half of the money in the account when you die, leaving your beneficiary with only half of it.

 POD account and minor beneficiary